Using passkey autofill to support passkeys alongside passwords

 Passkey autofill essentially tells the browser to bypass a login form and use a passkey if one exists on the device.
 The moment the user interacts with the login form, the browser will prompt them to sign in using the passkey.

-To use autofill, call authenticatePasskey with the autofill: true property.
-Call this on page load so it’s ready by the time the user interacts with your login form. e.g.
+To use autofill, authorize discoverable authentication in your backend with mediation: "conditional", then call authenticatePasskey with the returned authenticationToken.
+Start this on page load so it’s ready by the time the user interacts with your login form. e.g.

 Section titled “Why use autofill?”Many web apps allow users to sign in via different mechanisms e.g. social, passwords, one-time codes etc. You might choose to present users with a login screen in which they can select how they want to log in: